stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 This seems good!
 We see all three of `foo` -> `bar` -> `zaz` in the trace.

-However, we're cheating a little bit by throwing the `Error` immediately within the `zaz` function.
+However, we're cheating by throwing the `Error` immediately within the `zaz` function--this has kept all the functions as synchronous/immediately invoked (we've not done any yielding to the event loop), so when `new Error` is called, of course they're all still on the stack.

+Which is good to know, but let's move on.

 ## Example: allPromises

-Before resolving our "cheating" issue, here's an example uses raw Promises instead of async/await:
+Before resolving our "immediately failing is kind of cheating" issue, here's an example that uses raw Promises instead of async/await:

 ```ts
 function allPromises() {